 TRIBAL investigates how sensory information from the proprioceptive, vestibular and visual sensory systems are used to maintain upright balance during locomotion, in order to develop new techniques and assistive technology for populations with compromised balance control, such as concussed athletes and older adults.

 VIRTUAL ENVIRONMENT AND POSTURAL ORIENTATION (VEPO) LAB

-The VEPO lab focuses on identifying how humans use visual cues to maintain balance and how the multimodal sensory inputs are processed and used for postural control.
-Current emphasis is on the control of balance in elderly adults and adults with cerebral palsy.
+The VEPO lab identifies how humans use visual cues to maintain balance and how multimodal sensory inputs are processed and used for postural control.
+The team currently focuses on the control of balance in elderly adults and adults with cerebral palsy.